 “Find a way to fit planned physical activity into a busy day,” said McGinley.
-This might include using the stairs at work, talking a walk during your lunch break, or wearing a pedometer to track your steps.
+This might include using the stairs at work, taking a walk during your lunch break, or wearing a pedometer to track your steps.
 Before or after your shift, try to hit the gym or complete an exercise video at home.

 2. Create a Support System

-Getting fit on your own is hard, which is why McGinley suggests creating a work-out group for inspiration.
+Getting fit on your own is hard, which is why McGinley suggests creating a workout group for inspiration.
 You’ll motivate each other to keep trying when things get tough.
 If you need even more help, look to professionals.
 “There are specialists in the field of bariatric medicine who can provide input and guidance,” says McGinley.

 3. Take Advantage of the Perks